Saturday, June 21, 2025

 Examples of spiritual reading:

-How can we start with spiritual reading?
+How do we start with spiritual reading?

-• ask your teacher for a good saint story to read.
+• Ask your teacher for a good saint story to read.

-• keep a catechism notebook to write down what you learn about God.
+• Keep a catechism notebook to write down what you learn about God.